Last Updated on April 6, 2021 by queenie mak

 Seminyak is about 10km north of Ngurah Rai International Airport in Bali, Indonesia.

 The distance is not far, but it will take anywhere between 30 to 60 minutes to get to Seminyak depending on the time of day and the specific area of Seminyak you are going to.

-You can arrange with your hotel or Airbnb for transportation from the airport.
+You can arrange with your hotel for transportation from the airport.
 It might be the easiest (but not the cheapest) option.
 Pre-arranged transportation costs about 200K IDR.

 Or you can hire transportation at the airport.
-It might feel chaotic because there will be a ton of people approaching you to offer you a ride to Seminyak.
+It might feel chaotic because there will be many people approaching you to offer you a ride to Seminyak.
 And you must haggle with the drivers to get the best price.
-To avoid chaos, I always pre-arrange a pick-up with my hotel or Airbnb.
+To avoid chaos, I always pre-arrange a pick-up with my hotel.

 My go-to answer is always to walk!
 Ha!
 But Seminyak is quite a big area, and typically the weather is quite hot so walking might not always be the answer.

 You can rent a scooter and scoot around yourself.
 There are many scooter rentals along Jalan Kaya Aya and Jalan Petitenget, the main shopping streets.
 Renting a scooter costs about 60K IDR per day (not including petrol).
 It is the most efficient way to see all the best Seminyak tourist attractions.